JuanCarlosFL/moq/README.md

 mockValidator.Setup(x => x.Method("value").Returns("We want to return");
 ```

-If we want to accpet any value we can use:
+- We want to accept any value, range, etc.

 ```C#
 mockValidator.Setup(x => x.Method(it.IsAny<string>())).Returns(true)